As an entrepreneur, you spend months, even years coming up with ideas to start or grow your business.

-A balance sheet includes your business’s assets, liabilities and owner’s equity for a certain period of time and provides a snapshot in time of your business performance.
-Assets include things of value that the business owns, such as inventory, capital and land.
-Liabilities on the other hand are legally bound commitments like payables for goods or services rendered and debt.
+A balance sheet includes your business’s assets, liabilities, and owner’s equity for a certain period and provides a snapshot in time of your business performance.
+Assets include things of value that the business owns, such as inventory, capital, and land.
+Liabilities, on the other hand, are legally bound commitments like payables for goods or services rendered and debt.
 Finally, owner’s equity refers to the amount that is remaining once liabilities are paid off.
-At the end of the day, assets must total – or balance – liabilities and equity.
+Assets must total – or balance – liabilities and equity.

 Below is a simple balance sheet for the retail store:

 |Total Long-term Assets||$450,000||$400,000||$350,000||$300,000||$250,000|

 |Total Liabilities and Capital||$823,897||$985,297||$1,234,152||$1,553,793||$1,919,437|